martinsbash/martinsbash/README.md

 That framing shows up in `self-evolving-agent` v1.2 as a commit gate: every correction generates a test that blocks output if it fails; the check runs mechanically, not from memory. `prompt-engineering` makes the same point from a different angle: every prompt is two contracts at once, one for how Claude reasons and one for what the output must look like.
 In `oracle-research`, it becomes a source-ledger rule: every claim traces to a primary source before output ships, so gaps stay visible rather than papered over.
 And `superintelligence` runs the reasoning across seven parallel registers, because one fluent line of thinking isn't enough on a hard question.

 I don't claim to have this figured out.
 I do claim to be iterating in public, with honest changelogs about what each version didn't solve.
 Full list in [`claude-skills`](https://github.com/martinsbash/claude-skills).
-Longer-form writing on [Medium](https://medium.com/@martinsbash).

 ---